Compare Small Business Loans

 - Home office expenses.
 If you are claiming a deduction for your home office, you’ll need information for claiming the home office deduction.

-If you feel comfortable preparing Schedule C and the rest of your tax forms yourself, you can prepare your return for free using free fillable forms provided by the IRS.
+If you feel comfortable preparing Schedule C and the rest of your tax forms yourself, you can prepare your return using free fillable forms provided by the IRS.
 Otherwise, you can use commercial tax preparation software or hire a tax professional to complete the forms for you.

 On the first line of Schedule C, enter your own name and SSN, even if you have a separate tax ID number for the business.
 This helps to ensure the IRS knows this Schedule C belongs with your Form 1040.